 — Jason Brady

-Limited Term U.S. Government Fund follows in the tradition of the first “core” bond portfolios managed by Thornburg.
-The portfolio is a 10-year ladder of U.S. government bonds (U.S. Treasuries and other bonds issued by U.S. government agencies).
-Following our tradition of quality and transparency, we don’t employ leverage or the use of derivatives in the management of the fund in an effort to try to eke out a few extra basis points of yield potential they provide aren’t worth their added risk and complexity.
+The fund is a 10-year ladder of U.S. government bonds (U.S. Treasuries and other bonds issued by U.S. government agencies).
+Following our tradition of quality and transparency, we don’t employ leverage or the use of derivatives in the management of this fund.
+We believe the few extra basis points of yield potential they provide aren’t worth their added risk and complexity.

 Credit quality, in a portfolio that’s comprised almost exclusively of U.S. government bonds, is quite high, with the full faith and credit of the federal government behind interest and principal payments.